swcarpentry/python-novice-inflammation/_extras/guide.md

 *   It's free.
 *   It has a lot of scientific libraries, and more are constantly being added.
 *   It has a large scientific user community.
-*   It's easier for novices to learn than most of the mature alternatives.
+*   It's easier for novices to learn than most of the mature alternatives, especially because it reads quite like English.
     (Software Carpentry originally used Perl;
     when we switched,
     we found that we could cover as much material in two days in Python as we'd covered in three days in Perl, and that retention was higher.)
+*   It can be run not only in Jupyter, but also other popular editors and IDE like Visual Studio Code, PyCharm etc.

 We do *not* include instructions on running the Jupyter Notebook in the tutorial because we want to focus on the language rather than the tools.